aws/aws-encryption-sdk-java/README.md

 To get started with the AWS Encryption SDK for Java

 1. Instantiate the AWS Encryption SDK.
-2. Create a Keyring from AwsCryptographicMaterialProviders Library.
+2. Create a Keyring from the AWS Cryptographic Material Providers Library.
 3. Encrypt and decrypt data.

 ```java